Pyrenodesmia variabilis: Habitat and distribution

 This species is widespread throughout England and Wales, including the English Midlands, with a distribution that extends sporadically to Scotland and Ireland.
 It also occurs in Bulgaria, Greece, Ukraine, and Russia.
 Pyrenodesmia variabilis is also found in the Northern Hemisphere, reaching as far as Central America.
-Its Asian distribution includes Nepal.
+Its Asian distribution includes Nepal, where it has been reported from 2,000 to 3,500 m elevation in a compilation of published records.
 In Western Asia, it occurs in Iraq and Turkey.